Jak3Gil/Melvin_o8/README.md

 **How System Adapts**:

-1. **Adaptive Statistics**:
+1. **Local Value Computations**:
-   - Histogram buckets adapt to data volume
+   - All thresholds computed from node's local context (edges and neighbors)
-   - Grow when more precision needed
+   - O(1) access to cached local averages (maintained incrementally)
-   - Adapt to distribution of values
+   - No global statistics needed - each node uses its own neighborhood
-   - Data-driven bucket counts
+   - Data-driven thresholds from actual node/edge values

 2. **Adaptive Learning Rates**:
    - Based on observed change rate